HdrHistogram/HdrHistogramJS/README.md

 # HdrHistogramJS
 Browser port of HdrHistogram entirely written in TypeScript!
 See HdrHistogramJS live in action in your browser with this [simple demo](https://alexvictoor.github.io/HdrHistogramJSDemo/ping-demo.html) or [this one](https://alexvictoor.github.io/HdrHistogramJSDemo/decoding-demo.html)
+A slightly modified version of [hdrhistogram plotter](https://alexvictoor.github.io/HdrHistogramJSDemo/plotFiles.html) is also available, where you can use base64 v2 encoded histograms as inputs.
-These two demos are coded in good old JavaScript.
+These demos are coded in good old JavaScript.
 This may sound obvious but you can use HdrHistogramJS whatever the JS flavor you are into ;)
 This is a work in progress so do not hesitate to give feedback using github issues or twitter (DM @Alex_Victoor)

 # Getting started